-At the beginning of 2018 LinkedIn, a professional networking brand created new marketing campaign that shifted the focus from the site’s capabilities to their audience trying to highlight each one’s individualism, strengths and differences.
+At the beginning of 2018 LinkedIn, a professional networking brand created a new marketing campaign that shifted the focus from the site’s capabilities to their audience trying to highlight each one’s individualism, strengths and differences.
 The campaign was set by asking, “What are you in it for?”.

 With the answers members submitted about why they push themselves professionally, LinkedIn created a video ad campaign within the professionals from a wide variety of fields speaking about themselves.

 The main message from LinkedIn in this marketing campaign is, no matter what do you do for work, how hard you do it, you have a community in the platform (LinkedIn) “Whatever you’re in it for, we’re in it together”.
 In this way LinkedIn enabled their own targeted audience performing in the campaign and sharing testimonies of their experience with LinkedIn.
-It’s an old but effective way to run a marketing campaign which brings more recognition, strengthen relationship with the customers and brings some new.
-Of course, this is also a good way for company to show its values.
+It’s an old but effective way to run a marketing campaign which brings more recognition, strengthen the relationship with the customers and brings some new.
+Of course, this is also a good way for a company to show its values.